stassa/wh40ksim/README.md

 My very dearest O'Shova,

-A friend of ours in the Earth caste has forwarded me information on a new devide designed by our Engineers, which they call a Combat Emulator.
+A friend of ours in the Earth caste has forwarded me information on a new device designed by our Engineers, which they call a Combat Emulator.
 The Fire caste has been using it to great effect to anticipate the actions of our enemies in combat and have already earned many accolades for their increased effectiveness in